FS-Driverless/Formula-Student-Driverless-Simulator/docs/getting-started-with-ros.md

 git clone git@github.com:FS-Driverless/Formula-Student-Driverless-Simulator.git --recurse-submodules
 ```

-If you havn't setup your ssh keys, you can clone using https by running the following command:
+If you haven't setup your ssh keys, you can clone using https by running the following command:
 ```
 git clone https://github.com/FS-Driverless/Formula-Student-Driverless-Simulator.git --recurse-submodules
 ```